How Much Does Car Insurance Cost for McLaren in Ontario

 2012 McLaren LHD 12C Coupe

-The issues reported pertaining to his model was a faulty front tire sensor.
+The issue reported pertaining to his model was a faulty front tire sensor.
 Another driver reported having to replace a door lock and a water pump after 3 and a half years.

 2014 McLaren LHD 12C Spider